Blackpool Cricket Club: Whitegate Park

+The AThletic Ground Company went bankrupt in the early part of the 20th century and the ground became unofficially known as Whitegate Park, because there was no such park as Whitegate Park.
+The site then no longer hosted other sports, which it originally had done with athletics, cycling and trotting, and when Stanley Park was developed the ground became an integral part of that park.

 Stanley Park

-In 1925, the grounds were renamed 'Stanley Park' as it sat within the boundary of the new park and continued to be the home of Blackpool Cricket Club.
-Sir Lindsay Parkinson donated the ground, valued at £10,000 to the club shortly before it was renamed Stanley Park.
-The ground is managed by Blackpool Cricket Club and the deeds are held in trust by the mayor.
+When the development of the park was completed In 1925, the ground was officially renamed 'Stanley Park' as it sat within the boundary of the new park and it continued to be the home of Blackpool Cricket Club.
+Sir Lindsay Parkinson donated the ground, valued at £10,000 to the club and it was, and still is, managed by Blackpool Cricket Club and the deeds are held in trust by the mayor.

-The club played in the Ribblesdale League and were part of the founding members whom created the Northern League.
-Blackpool have also won the National Club Cricket Championship in 1990.
+The Blackpool club played in the Ribblesdale League until 1952 when it became one of the funding members of the Northern Cricket League, later the Northern Premier League and now the Northern Pyramid Cricket Competition.
+Blackpool were regular winners of the respective Leagues and have also won the National Club Cricket Championship in 1990 and the Lancashire Cup on various occasions.

 Former players

-Many professionals have played at the club including: Peter Fairclough, Harold Larwood (played in 1939), Jim Parks, Cecil Parkin, Ted McDonald, Stewart Dempster, Ken James, Bill Alley, Hanif Mohammad, Rohan Kanhai, Cammie Smith, Mushtaq Mohammad, Collis King, Maninder Singh, Richie Richardson and Steven Croft.
+Many professionals have played at the club including: Peter Fairclough, Harold Larwood (played in 1939), Jim Parks, Bill Alley, Hanif Mohammad, Rohan Kanhai, Cammie Smith, Mushtaq Mohammad, Collis King, Maninder Singh, Richie Richardson and Blackpool-born Steven Croft, who played as an amateur before joining Lancashire County Cricket Club, has occasionally returned as professional (cricketer)|Steven Croft.

-Arthur Shrewsbury and Johnny Briggs played at the ground in 1891.
+In addition former first-class cricketers Cecil Parkin, Ted McDonald, Stewie Dempster, and Ken James played for the club as amateurs at various times and the likes of Arthur Shrewsbury, Johnny Briggs and a whole host of others played in Blackpool when the club's ground was still at Raikes Hall Pleasure Gardens.
+These players featured for RG Barlow's XI in non-first-class games that Barlow arranged from 1889 through to the early 1890s.